-Although there are less than 100 people with disabilities working throughout the Group, the Group's Tanabe Palm Service, a special subsidiary, provides a variety of office services, and has over 30 people primarily with intellectual, mental, and developmental disabilities working there.
-(As of April 2021)
+Although there are less than 100 people with disabilities working throughout the Group, the Group's Tanabe Palm Service, a special subsidiary, provides a variety of office services, and has over 40 people primarily with intellectual, mental, and developmental disabilities working there.
+(As of April 2022)

 Tanabe Palm Service seeks to grow with the Company while providing a place where people with disabilities can work with peace of mind by maintaining a comfortable work environment and a system that supports growth.
 Specifically, we openly communicate by sharing our experiences at morning and end-of-day meetings, reviewing our work, discussing difficulties including issues in our daily lives through regular discussions and daily chats with staff.
-As a business that proactively employs persons with disabilities and provides employment support to them, it was registered as an Osaka Prefecture Excellent Company that Supports Persons with Disabilities in January 2021.
+Additionally, we have announced new business reforms as a team, as well as business reforms ideas from individuals, and have adopted systems for commending people and promoting their growth.
+As a business that proactively employs persons with disabilities and provides employment support to them, this company was registered as an Osaka Prefecture Excellent Company that Supports Persons with Disabilities in January 2021.